-(in € thousand) 29 February 2024 28 February 2023
+(in € thousand) 28 February 2025 29 February 2024

-Loan to shareholder 27,170 225,590
+Loan to the shareholder 472,992 27,170

-27,170 225,590
+472,992 27,170

-The loan to the shareholder is a long-term loan with no scaled maturity which bears interest at 4.94% since 29 December 2023 in accordance with the loan policy.
-The interest is variable and will change every calendar quarter end depending on the interest rate of the hybrid bond.
+The loan to the shareholder is a long-term loan denominated in Euro with no scaled maturity which bears interest at 4.41% since 29 January 2025 in accordance with the loan policy.
+The interest is variable and is adopted to the actual interest cost situation of the Company, changing at least every calendar quarter end depending on the interest rate of the hybrid bond.

-Due to the quarterly interest rates revisions the interest rate is assumed to be equal to the effective interest rate
+Due to the quarterly interest rates revisions the interest rate is assumed to be equal to the effective interest rate.

-The fair value of the loans does not differ materially from the recorded amount in the balance sheet due to the variable interest on the loans.
+The fair value of the loan does not differ materially from the recorded amount in the balance sheet due to the variable interest on the loans.